Skip to content

 A factory reset erases all your app logins, custom picture settings, and Wi-Fi passwords.
 Only use this after the fixes above have failed.

-This resolves software corruption that survives firmware updates and cache clears.
-I’ve seen it fix lag that nothing else touched, particularly on units that went through a botched VIZIO OS migration.
+Factory reset fixes software corruption that survives firmware updates and cache clears.
+I’ve seen it resolve lag on units that went through a botched VIZIO OS migration when nothing else worked.
+The trade-off is re-entering every streaming service login and Wi-Fi password, so note those down first.

 #9.
 Contact Vizio Support